camunda/camunda-docs/docs/guides/migrating-from-camunda-7/adjusting-bpmn-models.md

 - `camunda:calledElement` to `zeebe:calledElement processId`
 - `camunda:calledElementBinding` to `zeebe:calledElement bindingType`
   :::note
-  Camunda 8 only supports the following binding types for call activities: `deployment`, `latest`
+  Camunda 8 only supports the `deployment` and `latest` binding types for call activities.
   :::
 - Data mapping
   - `camunda:in` to `zeebe:input`